 - The FDD should debrief the pilot following all standard warning and STOP calls.
-For warning calls other than a STOP call, the pilot may continue to exercise the privileges of their DA / PDA.

-- 6.47 Following a STOP call to a civilian pilot, the FDD is required to report the incident to the CAA GA Unit by calling the telephone number quoted on the CAA Permission for the event as soon as is reasonably practical.
-This is a dedicated telephone number manned daily throughout the display season.

-- The following information should be included in any such call to the dedicated 'STOP call' telephone number:

-- a) Event name and location

-- b) FDD's name and contact number

-- c) Time of STOP call
+For calls other than a STOP call, the pilot may continue to exercise the privileges of their DA / PDA. - 6.48 Following a STOP call to a civilian pilot, the FDD is required to report the incident to the CAA GA Unit by calling the telephone number quoted on the CAA Permission for the event as soon as is reasonably practical. - The following information should be included in any such call to the dedicated 'STOP call' telephone number: - a) Event name and location - b) FDD's name and contact number - c) Time of STOP call

-- d) Display item / registration